GluuFederation/docs-oxd-prod/3.1.2/sources/index.md

 # oxd 3.1.2 Documentation

 ## Introduction
-oxd exposes simple, static APIs web application developers can use to facilitate user authentication and authorization with an external OAuth 2.0 identity provider (IDP), like the [Gluu Server](https://gluu.org/docs/ce).
+oxd exposes simple, static APIs web developers can use to facilitate user authentication and authorization against an external OAuth 2.0 identity provider (IDP) like the [Gluu Server](https://gluu.org/docs/ce).

-oxd offers long-term maintenance and security advantages over manual OAuth 2.0 implementations:
+oxd offers long-term operational and security benefits:

-- oxd centralizes and standardizes OAuth 2.0 security across web apps of all languages and an ever-rotating group of code contributors;
+- oxd centralizes and standardizes OAuth 2.0 across web apps of all languages, and an ever-rotating group of code contributors.

-- When new OAuth 2.0 features are available, or vulnerabilities are discovered, oxd is the *only* component that needs to be updated.
-The oxd APIs remain the same so applications never need to be changed or regression tested;
+- When new OAuth 2.0 features are available, or vulnerabilities are discovered, oxd is the _only_ component that needs to be updated--your applications **never** have to be changed and regression tested.

-- oxd is written, maintained, and supported by OAuth 2.0 security experts.
+- oxd is written, maintained and supported by OAuth 2.0 security experts.

 ![oxd-technical-architecture](https://cloud.githubusercontent.com/assets/5271048/22804205/919112e8-eedd-11e6-85a7-60eab8f51585.png)